vuo/vuo/node/vuo.list/descriptions/vuo.list.build.md

 If the `Fire` port's value is not greater than 0 when it receives an event, no events are fired from `Build Item`.
 Instead, `Built List` immediately fires a event with an empty list.

 If the `Fire` port receives an event while the node is still building the list for the previous `Fire` event, then the later `Fire` event is ignored (dropped).
+To avoid having events ignored, you can modify your composition to limit the rate at which events hit this node.